 Historic Rise of Neighborhood Rooftop Bars and Gardens

-Rooftop bars and gardens are often a favorite summer destination, and in Flatiron and NoMad, there are nearly a dozen.
-They include 230 FIFTH, The Glass Ceiling, and SERRA by Birreria.
-This month, the Flatiron NoMad Partnership recalls the history behind the neighborhood launch of the outdoor venues that were once known as “castles in the air.”
+Rooftop bars and gardens are often a favorite summer destination, and in Flatiron & NoMad, there are nearly a dozen.
+They include A.R.T.
+NoMad, Nubeluz, and SERRA by Birreria.
+This month, we’re looking back at the history behind the neighborhood launch of the outdoor venues that were once known as “castles in the air.”

 Introduced in 1463, the concept of a roof garden got its start as a landscape design commissioned by Pope Pius II in Pienza, Italy, reports turfmagazine.com.
 But prior to the 1880s in U.S. cities, “the only thing that hung out on urban roofs was wet laundry,” notes bloomberg.com.
 “Back then, rooftops were the exclusive domain of industrial equipment and domestic servants.
 The impulse of most residents was to stay away.”